 Meditation has become a wildly popular practice in the west with more and more people moving towards yoga and meditation for physical and mental health benefits.

-However, many people remain confused and doubtful about meditation because there are so many different ways to meditate and there are no clear and concise guidelines.
+However, many people remain confused and doubtful about meditation because there are so many different techniques in meditation, and there are no clear and concise guidelines.

 Let me share with you one of my favourite meditation techniques: Sahaj Samadhi meditation.
 Benefits are plentiful from this powerful technique.
 Let’s look at what it is and how to do it.

 What Is Sahaj Samadhi Meditation: Benefits & How To Practise

 The meaning of “Sahaj Samadhi” is given in the name, taken from Sanskrit.

 - Sahaj: means natural or effortless in Sanskrit

 - “Samadhi” means a deep state of meditation.

 Sahaj Samadhi meditation practice enables us to experience a deep state of relaxation and restful calm using techniques which are easy to practice.

 Sahaj Samadhi meditation is a mantra-based method [READ: Mantras For Beginners].
 In this technique, a mantra or a word is repeated silently over and over again in the mind.
 The chanting of this mantra calms down the overactive mind and settles us down to a state of restful calm where we experience pure bliss.